ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 ### Task 5: SNMP Daemon

-Install an SNMP Daemon on the Ubuntu 18.04 VM labelled **Server**.
+Install an SNMP Daemon on the Ubuntu 18.04 VM labelled **SERVER**.
 Once it is installed, configure it to allow anyone on the local system (localhost) to query all available data.
 You'll also need to install and configure the SNMP client and make sure it has all the MIBS available.
 You do not have to worry about restrictive security for this exercise (_though you would on an actual enterprise system_).

 Of course, you may need to update your firewall configuration to allow incoming SNMP requests to this system!